top of page

 2. Articulating the key steps that need to be taken to get there, and the incremental benefits achieved along the way

-Putting disruption to work
+Putting disruptive marketing to work

 Disruptive marketing can also be applied to a range of demand generation scenarios, including: